Generalbezirk Estland: Holocaust

 Following the German invasion in June 1941, the death squads of Einsatzgruppe A and their Estonian collaborators immediately began the systematic murder of Estonian Jews.
 Approximately 75% of Estonian Jews had fled eastward into the Soviet Union ahead of the Nazi occupation.
 Virtually all of those who remained (between 950 and 1,000 people) were murdered.
-The Estonian International Commission for Investigation of Crimes Against Humanity estimated the total number of victims killed in Estonia to be roughly 35,000, including approximately 1,000 Estonian Jews, 10,000 foreign Jews, 1000 Estonian Romani, 7000 ethnic Estonians and 15,000 Soviet prisoners of war.
+The Estonian International Commission for Investigation of Crimes Against Humanity estimated the total number of victims killed in Estonia to be roughly 35,000, including approximately 1,000 Estonian Jews, 10,000 foreign Jews, 1,000 Estonian Romani, 7,000 ethnic Estonians and 15,000 Soviet prisoners of war.

 Dissolution

+On 11 July 1944, General der Infanterie Johannes Frießner, the commander-in-Chief of Army Group North, issued an order on Hitler's authority by which executive power in Estonia, Latvia and Lithuania was transferred from midnight on 12 July to the commanders-in-chiefs of the army groups.
+This placed Litzmann under the authority of Frießner and restored military control over Estonia.

-On 17 September 1944, the Red Army launched the Tallinn offensive and Litzmann departed for Hungary.
-The city was abandoned by the German forces on 22 September and fell to the Soviets, who captured the rest of mainland Estonia by 26 September and Generalbezirk Estland effectively ceased to exist.
-Administration of those parts of Estonia still under German occupation reverted to military administration under Army Group North.
+On 16 September 1944, Hitler gave permission for German forces to withdraw from mainland Estonia in anticipation of the Red Army launching the Tallinn Offensive.
+The following day, Litzmann departed for Hungary and Generalbezirk Estland effectively ceased to exist, with administration of those parts of Estonia still under German occupation reverted to the military under Army Group North.
+Tallinn was abandoned by the German forces on 22 September and fell to the Red Army, who captured the rest of mainland Estonia by 26 September.